f-dufour/MyBlockchain/Readme.md

 1. Clone the repository
 1. Make sure the sketch contains the  dependency:`./code/commons-codec-1.11.jar`
-1. Open the project in processing and run or launch it via the command line `processing-java --run --sketch=Main`
+1. Open the project in processing and run or launch it via the command line `processing-java --run --sketch=MyBlockchain`
 1. The sketch will be drawn on a new window, fullscreen.

 # Graphical acceleration